 Everyone Can Add Blocks of Content

-Persona: Mohamed is a cook.
-He is blind and uses a screen reader that reads aloud the information on his screen.
+Persona: Mohamed is an independent consultant who maintains a website to attract clients.
+He is also blind and uses a screen reader that reads aloud the information on his screen.

 Problem: I want to add a new block of content to my home page.
 The documentation of my tool says I need to drag and drop, but I cannot do that as I do not use the mouse.
 I tried using my screen reader’s built-in functionality to drag and drop, but still it does not work.

 Works well: I can use the keyboard to select the block of content I want to use and then put it wherever I want on the page.
+Everything is announced properly including the type of block and the location where I place it.

-Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to add, customize, and remove blocks of content.
+Users who have visual, physical, cognitive, and neurological disabilities need to be able to add, customize, and remove blocks of content.
+This includes providing clear instructions on how to use your system as well as ensuring your code works with assistive technology.

 Everyone Can Produce Accessible Content

 Persona: Amahle is a hairdresser.
-She has a small website to handle client appointments.
+She’s learned to build a simple website to handle client appointments using a no-code tool.
+She does not have a disability and is not familiar with digital accessibility.

-Problem: My clients say they cannot book an appointment because my website has accessibility issues.
-The tool I am using does not have anything to improve the accessibility of my website.
+Problem: Some of my clients say they cannot book an appointment because my website has accessibility issues.
+However, when I tried to make some of the changes, the tool I am using does not allow me to improve the accessibility of my website.

-Works well: The tool suggests me to add headings, lists, and labels.
-My clients say it is very accessible.
+Works well: The tool provides tips like color combinations I should avoid and makes suggestions like adding headings, lists, and labels.
+My clients say the appointment tool is also very accessible.

-Your users may not be able to fix accessibility issues.
+Your users such as small business owners are responsible for having accessible websites.
 Your tool needs to support them when creating content so that the output is accessible.
 This includes making headings, paragraphs, lists, labels, and other content structures accessible.

 The Tool Supports the Creation of Accessible Multimedia Content

-Persona: Dacso runs a mechanics shop.
+Persona: Dacso runs a mechanic shop.
 He has a website where he puts videos that show how they fix cars and motorbikes.

-Problem: I have been told that my videos are not accessible.
-But I don't know what it means.
-My tool does not give me a clue on how I should make them accessible.
+Problem: I have been told that my videos need captions, but I don’t see how to do that with my website tool.

-Works well: Whenever I upload a video, my tool advices me to add captions and suggests me to add transcripts and descriptions for everybody to enjoy my videos.
+Works well: Whenever I upload a video, my tool alerts me to add captions.
+They also have articles and tips that suggested I also add transcripts and how to describe the video to make them even more watchable and easily found online.

-Your users may not have the knowledge and/or resources to create accessible multimedia content for people who cannot see and hear well or at all.
+Your customers may not have the knowledge and/or resources to create accessible multimedia content for people who cannot hear or see well or at all.
 Your tool needs to support the addition of alternatives for audio and video content so that people with disabilities can enjoy them.

 The Accessibility Standard to Help You